 The FDA estimates that 1.3 million people a year are injured from prescription medicine mistakes.
-As the U.S. population ages and more prescriptions are dispensed, that number will rise unless better safety systems are put in place and followed.
+As the U.S. population ages, and more prescriptions are dispensed, that number will also continue to rise unless better safety systems are put in place and followed.

 With technology as advanced as it is, you might expect pharmacy errors to be relics of the past.
 Unfortunately, that’s not the case.
 At pharmacies across the country, patients receive the wrong prescriptions more often than you think.